rusticlion/Manastorm/manastorm_codebase_dump.md

             local hasMoonMana = false

             for _, cost in ipairs(spell.cost or {}) do
-                if cost.type == "fire" then hasFireMana = true end
+                if cost.type == Constants.TokenType.FIRE then hasFireMana = true end
-                if cost.type == "moon" then hasMoonMana = true end
+                if cost.type == Constants.TokenType.MOON then hasMoonMana = true end
             end

             if hasFireMana then